osilander/203.311/Week10/Week10.md

   labs(color = NULL)
 ```

 Woah.
 Compare this to the previous PCA result.
 What is different?
-Although *both of these methods have the same goal - dimensional reduction - you can see that there are very different results.*
+Although *both of these methods have the same goal - dimensional reduction - you can see that there are very different results.* Here we can see that UMAP does not aim to find what variables differentiate samples the most (thereby *stretching* some dimensions considerably and *shrinking* others).
+Rather, UMAP aims to find ways to reduce dimensions while maintaining groupings.
+If we consider the Woolly Mammoth example from the link above, PCA would find that the variable with the most variation is (largely speaking) length and width.
+It would then project onto these, leaving differences between the left and right side nearly non-existent.
+You canimagine, for example, that the two tusks would thus become indistinguishable.
+However, this is not at all true for UMAP.
+It groups the tusks (as they are near) but keeps them separate.
+Similar for the left and right legs.

 ## RNA-seq